martin-georgiev/social-post-bundle/README.md

 ----
 ## What's this?
-This is a [Symfony](https://www.symfony.com) bundle written in [PHP 7](https://secure.php.net/manual/en/migration70.new-features.php) that provides an easy way for simultaneous publishing to social networks.
+This is a [Symfony](https://www.symfony.com) bundle written in [PHP 7.1](https://secure.php.net/manual/en/migration71.new-features.php) that wrappes [martin-georgiev/social-post](https://github.com/martin-georgiev/social-post) - an easy way for simultaneous publishing to multiple social networks.
 Currently, it integrates with Facebook, LinkedIn and Twitter.

 ----